 embedded systems.
 Lua is one of the most popular scripting languages for embedded systems [5], [21].
 Lua supports a co-routine, which is referred to as cooperative multitasking.
 A co-routine in Lua is used as an independently executed thread.
 Note that a co-routine can only suspend and resume multiple routines; thus, a Lua co-routine is not like multitasks in multitask systems.

 ChaiScript: ChaiScript is a scripting language to be embedded in C++ applications.
 It is a dialect of ECMAScript (a.k.a.
 JavaScript).
-ChaiScript is header only, that is, it only needs to include the header files in order to use it in an application.
+ChaiScript is header only, that is, it only needs to include the header files in order to be used in an application.
 ChaiScript will support co-routines, but not now.

 Squirrel: Squirrel is an object-oriented programming language designed as a lightweight scripting language that satisfies the real-time requirements of applications.
 Squirrel was inspired by Lua.
 The Squirrel API is very similar to Lua and the table code is based on that of Lua; Squirrel also supports co-routines.